Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 #.
 Load the image or create a new one.
 #.
 Change the image.
 #.
 And re-save it within that program.
 #.
-Back in Blender, you reload the image in the UV/Image Editor.
+Back in Blender, you reload the image in the Image Editor.

 You want to use an external program if you have teams of people using different programs that are developing the UV textures,